ethannicholas/Frost/docs/weakReferences.md

 in memory and `parent` is destroyed.
 As soon as `parent` is destroyed, the last reference to `child` is also gone, and `child` will be cleaned up as well.

 **Parent-child relationships** are by far the most common kind of reference cycle.
-Simply tag the reference from child to parent with the `@weak` annotation to break the cycle.
+By convention, the reference from child to parent is the one that should be tagged `@weak` to break the cycle.

 `frost.core.Weak`
 -----------------